 About the Worldwide Wheelwright Project

-Worldwide Wheelwright aims to study the skills and practices of American Wheelwright’s both current and past in the hope of finding alternative resources and methods for the future of Wheelwrighting in the UK
+Worldwide Wheelwright’s aim is to study the skills and practices of American Wheelwright’s both current and past in the hope of finding alternative resources and methods for the future of Wheelwrighting in the UK.

 About The Wheelwright

 My name is Phill Gregson, I am a time-served wheelwright based in Lancashire, England.
 Having grown up with Wheelwrighting as the hub of the family business I decided to set up on my own and attend a course at Herefordshire College of Technology to achieve a qualification in the trade.
-Over the last twelve years as a Wheelwright I have been lucky enough to be invited to the Queens Jubilee Luncheon and had access to some fantastic places and collections.
-Over the last few years I have been accepted as a Yeoman of the Worshipful Company of Wheelwrights and awarded a Master certificate in Wheelwrighting, two of the very proudest moments in my life shortly followed by receiving the fellowship grant from the Winston Churchill memorial trust to perform this research.
+Over the last fifteen years as a Wheelwright I have been lucky enough to be invited to the Queens Jubilee Luncheon and had access to some fantastic places and collections.
+Over the years I have been accepted as a Yeoman of the Worshipful Company of Wheelwrights and awarded a Master certificate in Wheelwrighting, two of the very proudest moments in my life shortly followed by receiving the fellowship grant from the Winston Churchill memorial trust to perform this research.
+I have worked on television and radio for multiple companies including several BBC regional radio stations, BBC Countryfile and appearing on Escape series one episode one for Channel 4.

 As a full time Wheelwright I encounter a different job every day, and it is very rare to get two jobs the same, The day to day work varies and offers constant mental stimulation (and regularly distress)!
 As my Grandfather often says ‘Ive been working sixty odd years or more and I still don’t know it all’!
 I find this a great insentive to be a wheelwright as I will never be bored by monotony.